nmakel/solaredge_meterproxy/README.md

 For an overview of all configurable parameters, see `semp.conf`.

+Device scripts contain additional, required, configuration parameters.
+Consult the relevant device script for an overview.

 ## Creating Device Scripts

 Support for various kWh meters can be added by creating a Python script in the `devices` directory.
 This script should adhere to the following: